Tenset Price Reaches $0.34 on Exchanges (10SET)

-Tenset (10SET) traded up 0.8% against the US dollar during the 24 hour period ending at 21:00 PM ET on August 29th.
-One Tenset token can currently be purchased for approximately $0.34 or 0.00000578 BTC on popular exchanges.
-Over the last week, Tenset has traded up 4.7% against the US dollar.
-Tenset has a market cap of $13.25 million and approximately $1.64 million worth of Tenset was traded on exchanges in the last 24 hours.
+Tenset (10SET) traded up 0.2% against the US dollar during the 24-hour period ending at 7:00 AM ET on August 31st.
+Tenset has a total market cap of $13.26 million and approximately $1.83 million worth of Tenset was traded on exchanges in the last 24 hours.
+One Tenset token can currently be purchased for $0.34 or 0.00000578 BTC on exchanges.
+In the last week, Tenset has traded 4.5% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.